Root-FTW/AmaBridge/README.md

      ```
      Please enter the local path or URL of your wordlist: C:\Wordlists\my_wordlist.txt
      ```
    - **URL Example:**
      ```
      Please enter the local path or URL of your wordlist: https://example.com/wordlist.txt
      ```
      *The script will download the wordlist and save it locally for use.*

+   *If you choose not to use a wordlist, simply respond with `no`, and the script will proceed with passive enumeration.*

 ### Reviewing Results